- 1 Is it easier to knead by hand or in a stand mixer?

 There is something magical about baking bread in your home kitchen.
 The aroma wafting through the house and the taste and texture of fresh (and additive-free!) bread makes all that kneading by hand worth it.

-And yet, there are times when you’re tired, busy or lazy to knead by hand.
-Your KitchenAid stand mixer and dough hook become your best friend when handling the tiring job of kneading dough.
+And yet, there are times when you’re tired, busy or just to damn lazy to knead by hand.
+In situations like this, your KitchenAid stand mixer and dough hook become your best friend when handling the tiring job of kneading dough.

 Is it easier to knead by hand or in a stand mixer?